- Access control

 - Avoid high maintenance and repair fees.
 Look for a vendor that stands by its hardware products.
 Some hardware products on the market offer a performance guarantee of 10 years plus.

-- Find out about the costs for changes.
+- Find out about the costs of changes.
 Burglar alarm systems for businesses should be able to assign and update passwords when an employee is hired or fired.
 Do you incur additional charges to update or change passcodes or employee credentials in case of staff turnover?

 Integrated burglar alarm systems: A rapid adoption across the industry

 Some costs go far beyond those already discussed: Those created by incomplete security coverage.
 Traditional intrusion detection systems that rely purely on intrusion sensors, such as motion detectors, make monitoring every property corner challenging.
 This difficulty is further amplified for large companies with multiple locations.
 The vulnerabilities that result from incomplete security coverage can lead to losses from theft, vandalism, and other incidents if exploited.
-That's why businesses of any kind need to consider the new opportunities for commercial burglar alarm systems that digital transformation has brought.
+That's why businesses need to consider the new opportunities for commercial burglar alarm systems that digital transformation has brought.

-And so, most business owners today opt for at least dual protection: Combining intrusion detection systems with smart video surveillance clearly adds an extra layer of security.
+And so, most business owners today opt for at least dual protection: Combining intrusion detection systems with smart video surveillance adds an extra layer of security.
 Prominently placed cameras often deter burglars before they commit a break-in.
 If they do it anyway, capturing them on the video footage also increases the chances that the responsible person will be retrieved after the burglary.
 Another reason to go with integrated security solutions is that they are designed to transmit information to the monitoring station and the business owner's smartphone.
 Based on the video file, you can determine whether it is a burglar or perhaps just an employee who accidentally triggered the alarm.
 You gain more safety and control.

 The evalink ipTNA4i: A device fit for the industry shift toward networked systems